Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 Every state in the U.S. has a security deposit law in place.
 Knowing and following the rules therein can help protect you in case of any deposit disputes you have with your tenant.

-In addition, landlords should also check any additional laws that their local government may have.
-The following are some of the laws that govern security deposits in Utah.
+In addition, housing providers should also check any additional laws that their local government may have.
+The following are some of the landlord tenant laws that govern security deposits in Utah.

-• Landlords are free to charge a nonrefundable security deposit as long as they state what it’s for in the lease
+• Housing providers are free to charge a nonrefundable security deposit as long as they provide notice of its purpose in the lease

-• Landlords must only make certain deductions to a tenant’s security deposit.
-For example, landlords can deduct from a security deposit in case of unpaid rent or in case the tenant causes negligent property damage.
+• Housing providers must only make certain deductions to a tenant’s security deposit.
+For example, housing providers can deduct from a deposit in case of unpaid rent or in case the tenant causes negligent damage.

-• Landlords need to return their tenants’ security deposit within 30 days of the tenant moving out
+• Housing providers need to return their tenants’ deposit within 30 days of the tenant moving out

 security deposit law

-Failure to abide by these laws has consequences.
-For example, if landlords fail to return their tenant’s security deposit on time, the court might award the tenant not only their full deposit but also damages and court costs.
+Failure to abide by these Utah landlord tenant laws has consequences.
+For example, if landlords fail to return their tenant’s deposit on time, the court might award the tenant not only their full deposit but also damages and court costs.

 Housing Discrimination